Control what fires.

 Triage like an inbox

-Run the embedded SQLite store for a self-contained box, or point it at Elasticsearch / OpenSearch 7+ for larger deployments — with reporting and dashboards on Elasticsearch.
+Run the embedded SQLite store for a self-contained installation, or use Elasticsearch 7.10+ or OpenSearch 2.6+ for a larger deployment.

-A Rust / Axum backend and SolidJS UI serving on port 5636.
-Ship events with the EveBox Agent, or keep your existing Filebeat / Logstash pipeline.
+The Rust/Axum server and SolidJS UI ship together on port 5636.
+Read EVE JSON directly with SQLite, send events with the EveBox Agent, or keep an existing Filebeat or Logstash pipeline.

 Shared DNA